Introduction |

 - Those infected with measles are considered to be communicable from 4 days before until 4 days after the onset of rash.

-- Infants less than 1 year of age, immunocompromised, pregnant, or malnourished individuals are particularly at for severe symptoms and complications of measles.
+- Infants less than 1 year of age, immunocompromised, pregnant, or malnourished individuals are particularly at risk for severe symptoms and complications of measles.

 - Immunity is usually lifelong after natural infection.